Inglewood, California: Labor unions

-Labor troubles became a serious issue in 1941.
-From August 1939 to June 1941, Stalin and Hitler supported each other as war raged in Europe.
-In the U.S., Communist local union officials opposed American aid to Britain's war against Germany.
-They called strikes in war industries that were supplying Lend-Lease materiel to Britain.
-The United Auto Workers (UAW) won the election over the International Association of Machinists and represented all the employees at the North American Aviation factory in Inglewood.
+Labor troubles became a serious issue during the early years of World War II as local industries supplied the Allies, against the wishes of Communist local union officials.
+In 1941, the United Auto Workers (UAW) won the election over the International Association of Machinists and represented all the employees at the North American Aviation factory in Inglewood.
 UAW negotiators demanded a starting pay of 75 cents an hour, plus a 10-cent raise for the 11,000 current employees.
 The UAW had made a no-strike pledge, but suddenly a wildcat strike on June 4 closed the plant that produced a fourth of the nation's fighter planes.
 The UAW was unable to get the workers to return, when Washington intervened.
 With the approval of national CIO leadership, President Franklin Roosevelt sent in the California national guard to reopen the plant.
 When Germany suddenly invaded the USSR in late June 1941, though, the Communist activists suddenly became the strongest supporters of war production; they crushed wildcat strikes.